Lessons Learned in the Shifting

 But instead I just said, “Tea or lemonade?”

 It’s very humbling to realize you really aren’t all that important.
-I think God wanted me to learn to lower myself in my own eyes.
+I think God wanted me to learn that everything isn’t all about me.
+I’ve heard that humility isn’t thinking less of yourself, but thinking of yourself less.
+I needed to focus on those teachers and their needs in that moment.

 When I think of Jesus, the King of kings, wrapping a towel around His waist and washing His disciples’ feet, service takes on a whole new meaning.
 Jesus Himself said He came to serve.

 There were often times catering that I had jobs I wasn’t sure I could do.
 I didn’t strut around with confidence as I did in the classroom; instead, I spent a lot of time praying for God to help me.
-And that’s exactly where God wants my heart to be as I step out into this new season in my life.
+And that’s exactly where God wants my heart to be in this new season in my life.

 I am learning that I cannot depend on my gifts, abilities, education, or strength in this new calling; I will have to depend entirely upon the anointing and grace of Jesus.